Sunday, 27 July 2025

 What does this dependence imply?
 To answer this, we must revisit the foundation of standard Monte Carlo methods.
 In those methods, the accuracy of an estimate improves with the number of independent draws, denoted by T. The larger the sample, the more reliable the approximation.

 In contrast, MCMC methods produce dependent samples.
 As a result, we introduce the notion of effective sample size, a measure of how many independent observations the dependent MCMC sample is equivalent to.
 For example, 1,000 correlated draws might contain as much information as only 100 independent ones.
-In such a case, the effective sample size is said to be 100.
+In such a case, the effective sample size is 100.

 Generally, the greater the correlation between successive samples, the lower the effective sample size, and consequently, the less accurate the resulting MCMC approximation.

-For this reason, much of the effort in designing and evaluating MCMC algorithms is focused on minimising autocorrelation (or serial correlation) in the chain, thereby increasing the effective sample size and improving estimation accuracy.
+For this reason, much of the effort in designing and evaluating MCMC algorithms is focused on minimizing autocorrelation (or serial correlation) in the chain, thereby increasing the effective sample size and improving estimation accuracy.

 We can perform the MCMC diagnostics to check the effectiveness of the sample size.